Some carers experience anticipatory grief. This is the grief you feel when you are expecting the death of someone close to you.

 A long illness can give family and friends time to slowly get used to the person dying, to say what they want to say or to share memories.

-Having time to grieve doesn’t necessarily make the loss of the person easier to cope with once they have died.
-Sometimes the experience of anticipating the death and spending a lot of time caring for the person actually makes you become closer to the person, and you feel intense grief when they die.
+Even when a death is expected, it may still feel like a great shock and it doesn’t necessarily make the loss of the person easier to cope with once they have died.
+Sometimes the experience of anticipating the death and spending a lot of time caring for the person strengthens your relationship to the person, which can increase your grief.

 View the Cancer Council NSW editorial policy.